 - good skills in composition and visual analysis

-– ability to work on analysis of target audience and possible options of communication with it
+- ability to work on the analysis of the target audience and possible options of communication with it

 - ability to apply different techniques of drawing and painting, preferably both with manual and digital tools